amalgamaria/secretariat/docs/software/current-software.rst

 Current software
 ================

 Currently accessible software modules on Secretariat.
+This list is updated periodically.
+For full, current list, please log in to Secretariat and run the command ``module avail``.

 +-----------------------+-----------------------+---------------------------------------------------------------+
 | Software		| Version		| Description							|